 DM reports an error when it encounters an incompatible DDL statement.
 To solve this error, you need to manually handle it using dmctl, either skipping this DDL statement or replacing it with a specified DDL statement(s).
 For details, see Skip or replace abnormal SQL statements.

-If conflict exists between sharded tables, only columns with the auto increment primary key encounter the conflict, and the column type is bigint, solve the conflict using column mapping.
+If conflict exists between sharded tables, solve the conflict by referring to handling conflicts of auto-increment primary key.
 Otherwise, data replication is not supported.
 Conflicting data can cover each other and cause data loss.

 For other sharding restrictions, see Sharding DDL usage restrictions.